 Electives at any level sufficient to ensure completion of a minimum 122 credit hours including any additional credits necessary to meet the Academic Breadth requirement of the University (see Academic Regulation 15).
-It is highly recommended that students complete the optional course HHSC 105-3 Functional Anatomy before HHSC 111-4 Anatomy and Physiology I.

 Bachelor of Health Sciences Honours (BHSc, Honours)

 Entry to the Honours Program takes place after the end of the second year (i.e., upon completion of 60 credit hours) and requires a minimum CGPA of 3.33 over the most recent 30 credit hours or permission of the School Chair.
 Consultation with Student Advising is highly recommended before applying.
 Attaining the minimum requirement does not guarantee entry to the honours program, which is at the discretion of the School Chair.
 Subsequent to entry and to remain in the honours program, students must maintain a minimum SGPA of 3.33 in each semester.
 All honours students complete a thesis project (HHSC 490-6 Honours Thesis) under the direct supervision of a faculty member.